deadmanssnitch/sarama-heroku/README.md

 ## Environment

-Sarama Heroku depends on the following environment variables that are set by Heroku Kafka
+Sarama Heroku depends on the following environment variables that are set by the Heroku Kafka add-on:

   - KAFKA\_CLIENT\_CERT
   - KAFKA\_CLIENT\_CERT\_KEY